 If the tenant pays the full amount of rent due to the landlord at any time before or during the scheduled court date, the landlord must accept it and the eviction proceedings will cease.
-Tenants should make sure to get a written receipt from the landlord to prove that the full amount of rent due was paid (see Rent Receipts, page 13).
+Tenants should make sure to get a written receipt from the landlord to prove that the full amount of rent due was paid (see Rent Receipts, page 12).

-Tenants who think they might be facing eviction are encouraged to contact the Legal Aid Society of Mid-New York's Legal Helpline at 1.877.777.6152 and ask to speak with an attorney about eviction.
+Tenants who think they might be facing eviction are encouraged to contact the Legal Services of Central NY Helpline at 1-877-777-6152 and ask to speak with an attorney about eviction.